Staff Dashboard Guide

 Button When to use What happens

-Booked You booked them an appointment Recall is marked as sent in Optomate; row leaves the queue
+Booked You booked them an appointment Recall is marked as sent; row leaves the queue

 Didn't book You spoke but they didn't book Row leaves the queue; the recall chain may continue with a later step if the rule has one